 Fluid and Dietary Management

 Antimotility agents sometimes induce prolonged constipation, even at low doses, and can lead to a bloated, uncomfortable feeling if taken for moderately severe infections without taking an antibiotic as well.
 Use of these agents should be discontinued if symptoms last more than 48 hours.
-Bowel immobilizers should not be taken by travelers with fever or with bloody stool.
-Antisecretory agents, such as BSS, can also improve some symptoms of TD.
+Loperamide should not be taken by travelers with fever or with bloody stool.
+Antisecretory agents, such as bismuth subsalicylate (BSS; i.e., Pepto-Bismol and the U.S. formulation of Kaopectate), can also improve some symptoms of TD.

 Travelers are often in areas where prompt, effective medical care is unavailable.
-Therefore, it may be more practical to self-treat bacterial diarrhea with antibiotics that have been prescribed and purchased prior to leaving for the trip.
+Therefore, self-treatment of bacterial diarrhea with antibiotics prescribed and purchased prior to leaving for the trip may be more practical.
 The use of antibiotics can turn a 3- or 4-day illness into a 1-day illness.
-Increased intestinal carriage of antibiotic-resistant bacteria in returning travelers is particularly serious in South Asia, where 80% of travelers had TD treated with antibiotics.
+However, antibiotic use for TD increases the intestinal carriage of antibiotic-resistant bacteria in returning travelers, especially in South Asia where 80% of travelers treated with antibiotics acquired resistant bacteria.
 Antibiotic choice for the treatment of moderate (antibiotics discouraged) and severe TD in adults is shown in Table 2.